logzio/documentation/docs/shipping/Code/python.md

 After deploying, run your application to generate activity that will create tracing data.
 Wait a few minutes, then check the Logz.io dashboard to confirm that traces are being sent correctly.

-For a complete example, refer to [this repo](https://github.com/logzio/opentelemetry-examples/tree/main/python/traces/ecs-service).

 ---
 </TabItem>
 <TabItem value="python-traces-k8s" label="Kuberenetes" default>